 Domain Name Registration: Namecheap does exactly what its name implies.
 It lets you register domain names at a competitive price and nothing else.
 Don’t be fooled by offers of $1 domain name registration (or other similar offers), because those rates rarely last for more than one year.
 Take a look at what the annual renewal rate is to determine if that rate is really a good deal or not.

-Image Design: Canva, Stencil, or PicMonkey are all great choices for online image design and editing.
+Image Design: Canva or PicMonkey are great choices for online image design and editing.
 I like Canva because it’s easy to quickly change the size of images for Facebook posts, Twitter posts, custom sizes, and more without having to completely edit your images.
 Canva moves and resizes everything for you.
 Canva also offers many images and icons that you can use as well as pre-designed layouts.
 I don’t like that it’s not easy to search for free images and icons to include in your design.
-I like Stencil because it resizes images similarly to Canva and offers a lot more free icons to choose from.
 I like PicMonkey because it offers a lot of great filters and other design elements.
-I have a paid account of all three tools, but you can start with a free account for each and determine which you like the most.
+You can start with a free account for each of these tools and determine which you like the most.

 Photos and Images: Photospin doesn’t offer as many images as other photo services, but it does have the best monthly subscription prices by far.
 I’ve had an annual subscription to Photospin for years and highly recommend it.
 You can download many images every day to use in all of your projects.

 Email Marketing: Infusionsoft or Active Campaign are my recommendations for an email marketing tool.
 The reason is simple.
 Tools like MailChimp, Aweber, and so on don’t offer enough capabilities to effectively manage a robust email marketing program.
 Infusionsoft is the email marketing and customer relationship management powerhouse, but the price is very high.
 ActiveCampaign offers far better capabilities than tools like MailChimp, Constant Contact, and so on, but not as many as Infusionsoft or Ontraport.
 However, most people don’t need all of the features that Infusionsoft offers.
-In fact, for most people, ActiveCampaign offers all of the features they need today and in as they grow.
-The best part is that ActiveCampaign’s pricing is significantly lower than Infusionsoft.
+In fact, for most people, ActiveCampaign offers all of the features they need today and as they grow.
+The best part is that ActiveCampaign’s pricing is significantly lower than Infusionsoft when you’re starting out and your list is small.
+Also, to use Infusionsoft, you need to pay a hefty onboarding fee.

-Social Media Management: Hootsuite Pro is my preferred social media management tool.
-I’ve used a long list of social media management tools since this is a key service that I offer through my company, KeySplash Creative, Inc. After all of that testing, I always come back to Hootsuite.
+Social Media Management: Hootsuite Pro and SmaterQueue are my social media management and marketing tool recommendations.
+I’ve used a long list of social media management tools since this is a key service that I offer through my company, KeySplash Creative, Inc. After all of that testing, I always come back to Hootsuite for it’s simple approach to monitoring content.
 The free account is just fine if you only have a few social media accounts to manage.
 You can upgrade to the Pro account when you need to.
+On the other hand, I love SmarterQueue because the tool makes it so easy to put all of your best blog posts or articles into a “queue” so they’ll be republished as many times as you want or on an ongoing basis.
+It’s a great way to keep your best content in front of your audience and keep your social media accounts active without spending a lot of time each day posting content.
+You just set it up and it runs automatically for you.

 Private Video Hosting: Vimeo is the best choice for hosting video content that you want to ensure stays private.
 For example, if you need to upload videos for a paid online course, and you only want people who pay for the course to see those videos, you can upload them using the privacy setting on Vimeo.
 It’s very easy to do, and the monthly Vimeo fee is quite affordable in comparison to other tools.

 Blogging: WordPress , specifically, the self-hosted version of WordPress available at WordPress.org, is the best blogging application hands down.
 There is simply no competition, and I’m not just saying that because I wrote The Complete Idiot’s Guide to WordPress several years ago.
-I’ve tried so many blogging applications, and nothing can beat WordPress.
+I’ve tried so many blogging applications (I even wrote a book about another one), and nothing can beat WordPress.

 Feminine WordPress Themes: Restored 316 (built on the Genesis Framework) offers gorgeous WordPress themes with feminine coloring and imagery.
 I used one on a client’s website recently and can’t believe how many positive compliments she’s gotten on it!